HWComputerScience/iHW-iOS/SPEC.md

 -   For each period, shows course name (or "X"), start and end times, and period number (if applicable).

--   For each period, lists the notes the user has added to the period and has an empty box to add an additional note.
+-   For each period, lists the notes the user has added to the period and always has an empty box to add an additional note.

 -   Ability to show/hide a checkbox for any note or mark it as important (makes it bigger/bolder and moves it to the top) or unimportant (restores font and moves it to the bottom)